cocos/cocos-docs/en/shader/surface-shader.md

 }
 ```

-Pre-defining the `CC_SURFACES_VERTEX_MODIFY_WORLD_POS` macro allows you to ignore the internal default functions and let the Surface Shader use the functions you define to calculate the material parameters.
+Defining the macro `CC_SURFACES_VERTEX_MODIFY_WORLD_POS` allows its corresponding function to be overridden with the code in the current Surface Shader.

-> **Note**: The advantage of using this approach is that it is convenient to extend many different material models and code version upgrades.
-The functions added in the new version can be used with new names and parameters and still call the functions defined in the old version to get the calculation results without writing duplicate code and without worrying about compilation errors after the upgrade.
+> **Note**: Overriding functions can be assigned new names and parameters.
+Users may override functions according to their own design or call the default version of the same function.
+This allows easy extension for the shader capabilities and avoid conflicts with future updates.

 #### 2. VS Corresponding Functions List

-The processing in VS has relatively little to do with the material model, so here we use generic functions with `SurfacesStandardVertexIntermediate` structures, which store the VS input and output data.
-The user no longer needs to care about the specific vertex input and output process, but only needs to focus on whether a certain data needs to be modified and how.
+Functions relevant to vertex shaders are listed as follows.
+All functions takes the `SurfacesStandardVertexIntermediate` structure as parameter.
+As vertex shader rarely see customizations, these functions require no overriding in most scenarios.

 | Predefined macros | Corresponding function definitions | Corresponding material models | Function descriptions |
 | :--- | :-- | :-- | :-- |